maimArt/typescript-immutable-helper/README.md

 ### Usage

 1. Load an object by calling `ReplicationBuilder.forObject()`
-2. Navigate down the object tree through the typesafe function `getChild()`
+2. Navigate down the object tree through the typesafe function `property()`
 3. Modify a property with either (see syntax paragraph above)
     - `replaceValueOf('prop').with(newValue:T)`
     - `replaceValueOf('prop').by((T) => newValue:T)`